 'Cobra Kai' Season 3: Does 'Karate Kid' Character Ali Mills Return?

 Season 3 of Cobra Kai hit Netflix on Friday, providing fans of The Karate Kid with another slate of episodes to binge.
-Season 2 created several questions about where the show would go and if certain characters, such as Elisabeth Shue's Ali Mills would return.
-Viewers were delighted to discover that this beloved character did play an important role.
+Season 2 created several questions about where the show would go and if certain characters, like Elisabeth Shue's Ali Mills, would return.
+Warning — spoilers are ahead.
+For eager fans who have waited for the answer, yes.
+Ali Mills returns!
+Appearing in two episodes at the tail-end of the third season, viewers were thrilled to discover the beloved character did play an important role with a return that fans have been thrilled by.

-Speaking with Entertainment Weekly, Shue looked back on her two-episode arc of Cobra Kai.
-She explained that appearing on the karate-centric series was not on her radar.
+Now the actress who plays the beloved character is speaking with Entertainment Weekly, and looking back on her two-episode arc of Cobra Kai.
+Shue explained that appearing on the karate-centric series was not on her radar.
 However, the situation changed when she worked on a different show.
 She showed up to The Boys and immediately faced questions about The Karate Kid.

 The conversation continued with Trachtenberg explaining how much The Karate Kid means to him.
 He then reiterated that Shue "needs to be" on Cobra Kai.
 He said that her not appearing would be "devastating."
 This statement made her rethink the situation and prompted a sitdown with the showrunners.